What is SCIM / SCIM Provisioning?

 - Enables privileged accounts, vaults, and associated entitlements to be visible and managed

-With the SCIM integration with BeyondTrust Password Safe, you can have confidence that your privileged accounts aren’t being inappropriately exposed to unwanted access.
+- With the SCIM integration with BeyondTrust Password Safe, you can have confidence your privileged accounts aren’t being inappropriately exposed to unwanted access.

-To start understanding if your organization has this under control, see if these questions can be answered:
+To start understanding if your organization has this under control, see if you can answer these questions:

 - Who has access to what?